centau/vide/docs/tut/advanced/dynamic-scopes.md

-# Dynamic Scoping
+# Dynamic Scopes

-Dynamic scoping is the act of creating and destroying new scopes in response to source updates.
+Dynamic scopes are scopes that are created and destroyed in response to source updates.
 This is needed for conditionally rendering parts of your UI, such as opening and closing menus.